mcci-catena/Catena-Sketches/catena4420_test01/README.md

 ### Getting Started with The Things Network

 These notes are in a separate file in this repository, [Getting Started with The Things Network](../extra/Getting-Started-with-The-Things-Network.md).

+## Boilerplate and acknowledgements

+### Trademarks

+- MCCI and MCCI Catena are registered trademarks of MCCI Corporation.
+- LoRa is a registered trademark of Semtech Corporation.
+- LoRaWAN is a registered trademark of the LoRa Alliance
+- All other trademarks are properties of their respective owners.